-Is It Better To Have A Male Or Female Guinea Pig?
+Is It Better to Have a Male or Female Guinea Pig?

 Male guinea pigs, called boars, are usually a little larger than females.
 And, while it is possible to keep two males together if you want a group of more than this, you should consider females because they will get along better together.
-Females, called sows, are usually timider than their male counterparts and this extra bravado means that the male is more likely to come to you and be susceptible to handling.
-More important than gender is the amount of time you spend with your cavie and the temperament of the individual.
+Females, called sows, are usually more timid than their male counterparts and this extra bravado means that the male is more likely to come to you and be susceptible to handling.
+More important than sex is the amount of time you spend with your cavie and the temperament of the individual.

 Why Won’t My Guinea Pig Let Me Pet Him?

 There are several potential reasons that yours won’t let you pet it.
 If you have only just got the cavie, it needs time to settle into its new surroundings and to get used to its home and you.
-If it is adopted, the previous owner may not have handled the pet very often: in which case, it will take some time to show that you can be trusted and to build a bond between pet and human.
+If it is adopted, the previous owner may not have handled the pet very often.
+In which case, it will take some time to show that you can be trusted and to build a bond between pet and human.

-Tips For Guinea Pig Handling
+Tips for Guinea Pig Handling

 To help ensure a friendly pet that likes to be handled, try the following tips:

 Guinea pigs are very popular pets.
 They are small enough to keep in most apartments and homes, but big enough that they are not too fragile.
 They require minimal care, although a breed like the Peruvian does require a lot of grooming to ensure that its coat remains healthy and comfortable.
 With a life expectancy of approximately 6 years, they live longer than smaller animals like hamsters and even rats.
-Cavies are also sociable animals and they not only enjoy living with another companion guinea pig but they usually enjoy being picked and handled by their humans.
+Cavies are also sociable animals and they not only enjoy living with another companion guinea pig, but they usually enjoy being picked and handled by their humans.

-Featured Image Credit: Miroslav Hlavko, Shutterstock
+Featured Image Credit by Miroslav Hlavko, Shutterstock